Last Updated on June 16, 2023 by Matt

 Fundamentally, wave pools generate waves through some sort of mechanical means.

-Some pools use pressurised air to simulate waves.
+Some pools use pressurized air to simulate waves.
 Larger pools use mechanical paddles that oscillate making ripples that resemble waves.
-Another popular system uses a pump that periodically sucks in, and then releases the water creating ripples which grow into surfable-sized waves.
+Another popular system uses a pump that periodically sucks in and then releases the water creating ripples that grow into surfable-sized waves.

 Despite the futuristic concept, wave pool technology is not exactly a new idea.